 Instructor: Peter Yencken has been making bows for over 20 years.
 He started making bows while working for Tom Brown's Tracking & Wilderness Survival School.
-He is also a guest teacher at many wilderness schools around the country.
-He has taught the art of making bows to hundreds of people of all ages.
+He is a guest teacher at many wilderness schools around the country.
+He has taught the art of making bows to well over 500 people of all ages.
 Peter is a native of Australia and is a talented woodworker.
 At Alderleaf, Peter offers his expertise at our Wooden Bow Making Course each summer.

 "Peter was great!
 He is very modest though his knowledge and